mikepthomas/projects/_posts/printer-voron-2.4.md

 The manual mentions to position the GT2 pulley 33mm from the end of the 60mm shaft.
 When I assembled according to the manual, the parts were not quite centered when inserting them into the 3D printed parts.
 I found, at least with the parts in my Powge Motion Kit, that positioning the pulleys at 34mm from the end of the shafts aligned them perfectly.

+**_NOTE:_** The LDO wiring guide that I am following for the electronics mentions [The motor should be installed in a way so that the connector faces outwards towards the skirts](https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c).
+As I am using Switchwire motors that I already had on hand I will be mounting them the same way as the official manual as they are 8mm shorter and will not fit in the way the LDO manual shows.

 ##### Parts Needed